liuxin0824/ComSD/README.md

 ___

 The quantitative analysis also verify that our ComSD enables better balance between diversity and exploration than advanced baselines.
-You can refer to Section V-G&H in the paper for more detailed analysis.
+Refer to Section V-G&H in the paper for more detailed analysis.